-North Carolina state law requires that all dogs,cats and ferrets which bite people are to be quarantined for ten days.
+North Carolina state law requires that all dogs, cats and ferrets who have bitten someone are to be quarantined for ten days.
 If the animal has a current rabies vaccination, this quarantine may take place at home at the discretion of Animal Care & Control.
 If the animal is not currently vaccinated against rabies, then this quarantine must be done at a veterinary hospital or the Animal Shelter.
 The purpose of this is to ensure that the animal did not transmit the rabies virus to the bite victim.

 If a wild animal bites or scratches a person and is apprehended, the animal will be euthanized so that its brain may be tested for the presence of the rabies virus.
 If the wild animal is positive or it cannot be caught, the bite victim will be advised to take the post-exposure rabies shots.